zeus-fyi/zeus/README.md

 ## Infra configuration is in the 14th century.
 Introducing the 21st century printing press

 We've merged Kubernetes & Temporal orchestration and added state management using a relational database to manage distributed infra setups.
-We exposed control of this system orchestrator to an SDK and UI that allows you to glue sophisticated distributed systems together in a fraction of the time it took previous which lets you focus on research and product development instead of figuring out how to build a distributed system or understand Kubernetes.
+We exposed control of this system orchestrator to an SDK and UI that allows you to glue sophisticated distributed systems together in a fraction of the time it took previously which lets you focus on research and product development instead of figuring out how to build a distributed system or understand Kubernetes.

 ### Overview